PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 *Figure 2.
 Heaviside activation/threshold function.*

+Limitation of the Heaviside function, exemplified:

+- A small change in the weights and/or biases in the network can cause the output of the perceptron to radically change from 0 to 1 (i.e. change category!)
+Solution: Differentiable or sub-differentiable activation function.

+>Learning algorithms sound terrific.
+But how can we devise such algorithms for a neural network?
+Suppose we have a network of perceptrons that we'd like to use to learn to solve some problem.
+For example, the inputs to the network might be the raw pixel data from a scanned, handwritten image of a digit.
+And we'd like the network to learn weights and biases so that the output from the network correctly classifies the digit.
+To see how learning might work, suppose we make a small change in some weight (or bias) in the network.
+What we'd like is for this small change in weight to cause only a small corresponding change in the output from the network.
+As we'll see in a moment, this property will make learning possible.
+<br> If it were true that a small change in a weight (or bias) causes only a small change in output, then we could use this fact to modify the weights and biases to get our network to behave more in the manner we want.
+For example, suppose the network was mistakenly classifying an image as an "8" when it should be a "9".
+We could figure out how to make a small change in the weights and biases so the network gets a little closer to classifying the image as a "9".
+And then we'd repeat this, changing the weights and biases over and over to produce better and better output.
+The network would be learning.
+<br>The problem is that this isn't what happens when our network contains perceptrons.
+In fact, a small change in the weights or bias of any single perceptron in the network can sometimes cause the output of that perceptron to completely flip, say from  0  to  1.
+That flip may then cause the behaviour of the rest of the network to completely change in some very complicated way.
+So while your "9" might now be classified correctly, the behaviour of the network on all the other images is likely to have completely changed in some hard-to-control way.
+That makes it difficult to see how to gradually modify the weights and biases so that the network gets closer to the desired behaviour.
+Perhaps there's some clever way of getting around this problem.
+But it's not immediately obvious how we can get a network of perceptrons to learn (Nielson, December 1, 2019).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: It is completely normal if you do not fully understand the material presented in this section.
-In Block C, you will learn more about neural networks, activation functions, derivatives backpropagation, gradient descent etc. For now, you must understand that building a successful model often involves multiple preprocessing steps (e.g. data encoding, scaling, handling missing values etc.).
+In Block C, you will learn more about neural networks, activation functions, derivatives backpropagation, gradient descent etc. For now, you must understand that building a successful model often involves multiple pre-processing steps (e.g. data encoding, scaling, handling missing values etc.).
 </div>

 __2. Subdifferentiable (Gradient descent :heavy_check_mark:):__